denisecase/datafun-central/README.md

 # datafun-central
-Guides for getting started with professional development for data analysts, developers, and examiners.
+Getting started with professional development for data analysts, developers, and examiners.